coder-Rishi05/Java-Programs/readme.md

+This repo contains Basic java programs of various topics.

 ### Setup

 Java is a ligh level language which is platform independent.
 It is then coverted into low level language.